Rufous fishing owl

-The rufous fishing owl (Scotopelia ussheri), rufous-backed fishing-owl or Ussher's fishing owl, is a species of owl in the family Strigidae.
+The rufous fishing owl (Scotopelia ussheri), also known as the rufous-backed fishing-owl or Ussher's fishing owl, is a species of owl in the family Strigidae.
 It is endemic to west Africa, where it is a highly localised resident along forest rivers.

 Taxonomy

-English naturalist Richard Bowdler Sharpe described the rufous fishing owl in 1871.
-It is one of three species in the genus Scotopelia.
-It is named after Herbert Taylor Ussher who provided the type specimen Sharpe used in his description.
+The rufous fishing owl was formally described in 1871 by the English ornithologist Richard Bowdler Sharpe based on a specimen collected in the Fante region of southern Ghana and sent to London by the British colonial administrator Herbert Taylor Ussher.
+Sharpe coined the current binomial name Scotopelia ussheri where the specific epithet honours Ussher.
+The species is monotypic: no subspecies are recognised.
+The genus Scotopelia now includes two other more widely distributed African owls: the vermiculated fishing owl and Pel's fishing owl.

 Description

 The rufous fishing owl is a medium-sized owl, measuring 46 to 51 cm in length.
 This is substantially smaller than the Pel's fishing owl, which also occurs in the region.
 It lacks ear tufts and has an indistinct, pale cinnamon facial disc.
 The underparts are pale and are finely streaked due to the dark shafts of the majority of the feathers.
 The flanks may have a more rufous patch.
 The adults have barred flight feathers, with the upperparts of the wings (mantle, scapulars and wing-coverts) showing a mixture of rufous, creamy-buff and white.
 The mantle also has a few blackish marks.

 While being substantially smaller, the juveniles have similar markings to the adults, particularly in their wings.
 The first-generation feathers, however, tend to be paler than those grown after the first moult, particularly on the underparts.
 Young birds may also appear stumpier, presumably due to their denser, fluffier feathers.

 The feet and legs are bare and are yellowish-orange in colour.
 The bill is bluish grey, contrasting with a yellowish cere.